-A working police officer who has completed a basic police academy and passed the state’s licensing exam may be eligible to earn credit for prior learning through San Jacinto College once he or she completes six hours of Criminal Justice courses.
+Working police officers who have completed a basic police academy and passed the state’s licensing exam may be eligible to earn credit for prior learning through San Jacinto College once they completes six hours of Criminal Justice courses.
 Students may contact the Department Chair for more information.

 - Police Officers

 - Child Protective Service Officers